Who we are

 More information about the role of the Audit Unit can be found in our Program Charter.

 Every year, the Chief Auditor publishes an Audit Plan outlining the audits the Audit Unit will prioritize in that year.
 Each audit focuses on an area of mining regulated by the Ministry and generally considers:

 - Ministry policies, programs, practices, and actions

-At the end of each audit, the Chief Auditor provides a report to the Minister of Energy, Mines and Low Carbon Innovation that includes the audit conclusions, reasons, and any recommendations for the Ministry to improve the provincial mining regulatory program.
-This report is also released publicly.
+At the end of each audit, the Chief Auditor provides a report to the Minister of Energy, Mines and Low Carbon Innovation that includes the audit findings, conclusion and any recommendations for the Ministry.
+All audit reports and the Ministry's responses are published on our audits page.

 More information about the audit process can be found in our Reference Manual.